skydoves/Balloon/README.md

 ### BalloonWindow

-`BalloonWindow` is an interface that define all executable behaviors of the balloon's window, such as showing, dismissing, updating, and setting listeners.
+`BalloonWindow` is an interface that defines all executable behaviors of the balloon's window, such as showing, dismissing, updating, and setting listeners.
 You will get an instance of `BalloonWindow` inside of the `content` parameter of `Balloon` composable function like the below:

 ```kotlin
 Balloon(